aerix-nl/nota/README.md

 ```
 node javascript/render-invoice.js
 ```
 Which will place an `invoice.pdf` file in the working directory.
-When developing your own template layout and logic, just open the template .html in your browser and enjoy the ease of development in your web-browser of choice.

 ### Templates
 Right now full template support isn't finished.
+When developing your own template layout and logic recommend adapting the example at the moment.
+Just open the template `invoice.html` in your browser and enjoy the ease of development in your web-browser of choice.

 ### JSON input
 Right now Nota always uses `javascript/test-data.js` as the input, though this can be easily changed